In today’s article, we’re looking at Trainer cards from Base Set through Skyridge.

 Tony10/10

+An essential part of the trainer recovery trio (with Junk Arm and Dowsing Machine).
 Did you know that this card was called Dowsing Machine (ダウジングマシーン) in Japanese?
 Aren’t you glad we use the English card names to determine uniqueness?

 Another amazing disruption effect, but your deck needs to be built around it.
 One of my favorite tactics is to play Lass on turn 1 and use Pokemon that search for any cards, such as Cramorant V or Sylveon GX.